 When I was starting Sourcify, a platform that enables entrepreneurs to find the right manufacturer in minutes, I spoke with as many manufacturing experts as I could.
 I would have calls with consultants across China and with entrepreneurs around the world.
 This approach enabled me to understand the problems an entrepreneur faces when trying to produce a physical product.
 I soaked in this information to position Sourcify in a way that addresses the crucial pain points entrepreneurs must overcome when manufacturing.

 As a millennial entrepreneur, you’ll be facing people twice your age with twice the experience.
 These characteristics are what you have and they don’t.
 You need to foster your ability to innovate and think outside the box to be successful.
 Conventional wisdom rarely works for millennial entrepreneurs and if you’re looking to succeed you better start sooner than later!
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.